Why Hire an Employment Law Attorney?

 Why Hire the Law Offices of James Scott Farrin for Your Employment Law Case?

 We’ve built our firm by fighting against the “big guys.”
 From insurance companies to big corporations to the U.S. government, we stand up to power on behalf of our clients.
-The leader of our employment law practice, Attorney Noël Harlow, fights to try to restore the balance of power using the law.
-She’s practiced employment law since 2007, working for the underrepresented and abused.

 At the firm level, we took on one of the largest discrimination cases in US history when we tackled the US government in a famous class action discrimination case, recovering a $1.25 billion total settlement for more than 18,000 Black farmers.1